 What is age discrimination?

-Legally speaking, discrimination is defined as: a distinction, exclusion or preference based upon a legally prohibited reason (ex: age, nationality, gender, political affiliation, sexual orientation, etc…).
+Legally speaking, discrimination and age discrimination is defined as: a distinction, exclusion or preference based upon a legally prohibited reason (ex: age, nationality, gender, political affiliation, sexual orientation, etc…).

 In employment, age discrimination can be defined as suffering negative treatment because of your age.
 This can run the range from social isolation or harassment to being forced out or dismissed due to your age.